alexkolo/rag_nutrition_facts_blog/README.md

 The list of title hashes for each group is stored in the file `data/ground_truth/eva_title_groups.csv`.
 During retrieval evaluation, if a title from a group is used as a user query, then a retrieved text chunk with a title from the same group will also be considered relevant.

-The ground truth table was created with the  `notebooks/evaluation_retrieval.ipynb` notebook and is stored here: `data/ground_truth/eva_ground_truth.csv`.
+The ground truth table was created with the  `notebooks/evaluation_retrieval.ipynb` notebook and was stored in `data/ground_truth/eva_ground_truth.csv`.
 It has 5 columns:

 - Blog post title, which serves as the user query.